lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

       and thus the CFN does not strictly correspond to the N least significant bits of the actual absolute fragment number.
 It is also important to note that, for N=1, the last fragment of the packet will carry a CFN equal to 1, while all previous fragments will carry a CFN of 0.

+      W: W is a 1-bit flag that is used in Window mode.
+Its purpose is avoiding possible ambiguity for the receiver that might arise under certain conditions.
+This flag carries the same value for all fragments of a window, and it is set to the other value for the next window.
+The initial value for this flag is 1.

    AFN: AFN stands for Absolute Fragment Number.
 This field has a size of A bits.
 'A' may be greater than N. The AFN is an unsigned integer that carries the absolute fragment number that corresponds to a fragment from an IPv6 packet.
 The AFN MUST be set sequentially and in increasing order, starting from 0.